If your client has been issued with an NTV, you should consider whether it can be challenged.

 Where an NTV has been given that is not open to pre-emptive challenge via one of the above provisions and the NTV appears invalid, the challenge will need to be made at the possession order hearing.

-For most Homeless Law clients, pre-emptive challenges won’t be the best option as waiting to challenge a NTV at a possession order hearing will often maximise a client’s time in a property.
+For most Homeless Law clients, pre-emptive challenges may not be the best option as waiting to challenge a NTV at a possession order hearing or just before the relevant 30 day period expires under s 91ZZU will often maximise a client’s time in a property.

-A renter that is unsuccessful in pre-emptively challenging an NTV cannot bring a further application to challenge it’s validity unless the Tribunal is satisfied that exceptional circumstances exist which justify reconsideration (s 91ZZT(2)).
+A renter who is unsuccessful in pre-emptively challenging an NTV cannot bring a further application to challenge its validity unless the Tribunal is satisfied that exceptional circumstances exist which justify reconsideration (s 91ZZT(2)).

 A further review avenue is available to a party under s 479, which allows the Tribunal to rescind or vary a determination if it is satisfied that there has been a breach of, or failure to comply with the RTA.